↻ Updated: February 18th, 2020 by JPE

 “But this I say, He which soweth sparingly shall reap also sparingly; and he which soweth bountifully shall reap also bountifully.
 Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver.”
 (2 Cor.
 9:6-7).

-Personally, I’d like to think about tithe (or 10 percent) as a sound basis as to how much amount shall one return to the Lord out of one’s income.
-For giving to the Lord’s work is a proof of love and veneration for our God.
-Says Proverbs 3:9-10: “Honor the Lord from your wealth And from the first of all your produce; So your barns will be filled with plenty.”
-I am always a believer in giving out a large sum of money, if one has, to the Lord’s work–even more than ten percent of the income, provided one trusts where will the money go.
+I’d like to think about tithing (or 10 percent) as a sound basis for how much one should return to the Lord out of one’s income.
+Giving to the Lord’s work is proof of love and veneration for our God.
+Proverbs 3:9-10 states: “Honor the Lord from your wealth And from the first of all your produce; So your barns will be filled with plenty.”
+I am always a believer in giving out a large sum of money if one has to help the Lord’s work–even over ten percent of the income provided one trusts where the money will go.
 Of course, before giving away money to the church, one needs to understand first the purpose and security of the offering.
-Even the apostle Paul himself made it sure that church collection was well managed and wouldn’t go to the wrong hands: “taking precaution so that no one will discredit us in our administration of this generous gift.”
-(2Corinthians 8:20)
+Even the apostle Paul himself made sure that the church collection was well managed and wouldn’t go into the wrong hands: “taking precaution so that no one will discredit us in our administration of this generous gift.”
+(2 Cor.
+8:20)

 The New Testament teaches about love or cheerful giving (not grudgingly!), thereby making Faith Promise giving a vow or pledge.